Joey Logano: 2015: Failed Championship run

 At Bristol, Logano and Keselowski wrecked out early, ending Logano's streak of finishes on the lead lap.
 At Richmond, Logano won the pole and finished fifth.
 At Talladega, Logano was caught up in a multicar wreck on the back straightaway on lap 47 and finished 33rd.
 He dropped from second to fourth in the points standings after the race.
 At Kansas, Logano did much better.
 He won the pole for the fourth time and once again, finished fifth.

 In August, Logano ran out of fuel while leading the final laps at Pocono.
-At Watkins Glen, Logano started 16th, and went on to win the race, leading only the final lap after Harvick ran out of fuel before entering the final two turns.
+At Watkins Glen, Logano started sixteenth, and went on to win the race, leading only the final lap after Harvick ran out of fuel before entering the final two turns.
 For Logano, the win also marked a complete sweep of the weekend, having won the Xfinity race.

-At Michigan, Logano went on to bring home a seventh-place finish in the Pure Michigan 400.
+At Michigan, Logano went on to bring home a seventh place finish in the Pure Michigan 400.
 At Bristol, he took his third victory of the year with a win in the Irwin Tools Night Race.
 In the Chase, he swept the Contender Round races by dominating Charlotte, passing Matt Kenseth by purposely spinning him out with five laps remaining to win at Kansas and a dramatic win at Talladega that knocked Dale Earnhardt Jr. out of the Chase by one position.
 Also in the process, he became the second driver in 2015 after Kyle Busch to sweep three consecutive races.

 The next week at Martinsville, Logano had the dominant car for most of the race.
-However, Matt Kenseth, in retaliation for Logano spinning him out a couple of weeks earlier, deliberately crashed Logano with less than 50 laps to go; an action that was met with mixed emotions from drivers, but the fans erupted with applause.
+However, Matt Kenseth, in retaliation for Logano spinning him out a couple of weeks earlier, deliberately crashed Logano with less than fifty laps to go; an action that was met with mixed emotions from drivers, but the fans erupted with applause.
 Kenseth was suspended for the next two races and placed on probation until December 31.

 Logano didn't do well at Texas, cutting a tire and spinning out, winding up 40th.
 Heading into Phoenix, Logano needed a win in order to advance to the final round.
 Ultimately, he failed, as he finished third and was eliminated from the Chase at Phoenix International Raceway after a controversial finish where Dale Earnhardt Jr. won the race thanks to a storm in the area.
 Logano went on to finish fourth at the season finale, and finished sixth in the final point standings.